Collaborative Trusts and Estates Solutions

 - Confusion over what mom or dad “really meant”

 - Surprises no one knew about in wills or trusts

 Collaborative Practice is an alternative dispute resolution model similar to mediation.
-It is designed to help you and your family avoid stressful and costly litigation, helping you control outcomes and find your own solutions with non-biased professional support.
+It is designed to help a family avoid stressful and costly litigation, helping control the outcomes and finding solutions with non-biased professional support.
 This respectful process creates dialogue and understanding, preserves family relationships, and lowers costs, while avoiding the damage done by emotional conflict and adversarial courtroom drama.

-Collaborative Practice works just as effectively with your estate planning as it does with divorce.
-Collaborative professionals work with you and your family to set up estate plans.
+Collaborative Practice works just as effectively with estate planning as it does with divorce.
+Collaborative professionals work with the family to set up estate plans.
 There are no surprises or shocks.
 Disputes are aired and resolved in advance to everyone’s satisfaction.

 The result: individuals and families who enjoy more satisfying, connected and fruitful lives going forward.
 In the end, isn’t that what it’s all about?

 The Collaborative Process